franklynw/SearchBarNavigation/README.md

 ### The search results headers colour

-Set the colour of the headers for the results sections.
+Set the (global) colour of the headers for the results sections - this will be overridden if you provide a headerColor in the ViewConfig in the searchResults section.

 ```swift
 SearchBarNavigation(viewModel)